 Along with the air we breathe, food & drink are the parts of the environment we put into our bodies every day.
 What we consume affects our health (although these relationships are complex).
 Read more

-‘Save in situations of natural disasters or civil strife, the right to food is not the right to be fed; it is the right to feed oneself in dignity’ says Olivier De Schutter, the UN Rapporteur on the Right to Food.
+‘Save in situations of natural disasters or civil strife, the right to food is not the right to be fed; it is the right to feed oneself in dignity’ says Olivier De Schutter, the second UN Rapporteur on the Right to Food and contributor to the Food Systems Academy.
 Read more

 I have worked on different aspects of the food system and development issues since the mid 1970s.
 Read more